 3 – Use a lens brush

-When you see tiny bits of dust on your lens, you also may be tempted to brush it away with your hand.
+When you see tiny bits on your lens, you may be tempted to brush them away with your finger.
 Instead, reach for a lens brush.
 Wiping your pudgy digit across the lens is a recipe to add more fingerprints to your lens or perhaps even scratch the glass by rubbing the dust or dirt across its surface.

 The bush I keep around for tough dust and gunk is a Matin Camera Lens Cleaner Brush.

 Read the Matin Brush customer reviews

 What is a lens brush?